Design a poster

 • Keep text in blocks of no more than 50-75 words

-• Don’t create large, monolithic paragraphs of prose
+• Do not create large, monolithic paragraphs of text

 • Avoid full sentences